5 Strong Time Management Techniques For Business Owners

 3. Teach

-Since you know more about your business than anyone else, start to impart this knowledge into others.
+Since you know more about your business than anyone else, start to impart this knowledge to others.
 In no time, you’ve created the very situation that you are trying to avoid—you doing everything.

 When you teach, don’t do it five minutes before something is due or you will simply take on the task yourself.
 Schedule time each week that is dedicated to teaching.
 You are not “allowing” people to take on more, you are “enabling” them to do so.